Meta-Object Protocol implementation for programming languages

 In conclusion, I feel that more and more languages would incorporate some form of the Metaobject protocol.
 Dynamic languages are becoming increasingly prominent in the software engineering world today and the logical next step would be to expand on their dynamic behavior to improve on the extensibility2.
 It should be possible for both programming language designers and programmers to modify and/or features to the programming language in a hygienic way without resorting to ugly hacks.

-1 An alternative would be to design your own language from scratch if it is simple enough.
+For an example use of the Metaobject Protocol in Groovy, take a look at Pratically Groovy: Of MOPs and mini-languages.1 An alternative would be to design your own language from scratch if it is simple enough.
 Tools like Antlr and even Maude have made this process less painful.
 Even then, designing a language from scratch -- albeit being fun -- requires a lot more devotion than modifying an existing language.

 2 Some features might also be extremely hard if not impossible to add to an exiting system whether or not it has an Metaobject Protocol.
 For instance, (I think) having the ability to do multi-stage programming might require extensive changes to the language itself and is not accomplishable with just some hacking on the language itself.

-comments powered by Disqus
+Tweetcomments powered by Disqus